VirgilSecurity/virgil-sdk-javascript/docs/guides/encryption/authenticated-data-decryption.md

 ![Virgil Intro](/docs/img/Guides_introduction.png "Authenticated Data Decryption")

-In order to decrypt and verify the message, Bob has to have:
+To decrypt and verify the message, Bob has to have:
  - His Virgil Key
  - Alice's Virgil Card